 - Increase local pride, and

-- Benefit whole District
+- Benefit the whole District

 The wine tourism feasibility study considered a number of different models and packages to achieve these desired outcomes.